Fix energy leaks at home to save money

 Another way to improve energy efficiency is by changing out your old manual thermostat for a programmable thermostat.

 Your manual thermostat can typically be adjusted when you are home or away to save a minimal amount on energy.
-A programmable thermostat, however, allows you to schedule comfort settings in your home even when you are away.
+However, a programmable thermostat allows you to schedule comfort settings in your home even when you are away.
 By installing a programmable thermostat, you invest in a more energy-efficient future for your home

 Choosing a Smarter Thermostat